 50 Move Rule

-As per this rule, if the no pawn movement and piece capture has been made within the last 50 moves then the player can claim the draw.
+As per this rule, if no pawn movement and no capture has been made within the last 50 moves then the player can claim the draw.

 This rule is mentioned in article 9.3 and its sub-clauses.
 Now just as with the threefold repetition rule, this is not automatic.
 You have to claim for it.
 However the extension of this rule, the 75 move rule is a little different.

 As per article 9.6.2, the game is drawn if no pawn movement and no capture has been made within the last 75 moves.

 However, if the last move resulted in a checkmate then that is given more priority.
 Now as per this rule the game ends in a draw immediately.
 The arbiter has the power to declare a draw by this rule.

 It is not necessary for a player to claim a draw by this rule.
 So just like the fivefold repetition rule, this rule is also automatic.